mgeraci/Less-Boilerplate/README.markdown

 Usage
 --------
-Include this file in at the top of your LESS stylesheet:
+Include this file in at the top of your Sass/SCSS stylesheet:

     @import 'boilerplate';